How to build a Hubspot AI chatbot

 This "Knowledge base lookup" is where HubSpot's AI feature within the builder really helps, letting the bot search your connected HubSpot Knowledge Base and share relevant articles or summaries.

-While it’s helpful that HubSpot can pull from its own Knowledge Base, it’s worth mentioning that specialized AI solutions like eesel AI can learn from a much wider variety of sources than just the HubSpot KB.
-This includes things like past support tickets, internal company documents, and outside wikis, which can lead to even more complete and understanding answers.
+While it's helpful that HubSpot can pull from its own Knowledge Base, specialized AI solutions like eesel AI can also learn from a wide variety of sources to complement the HubSpot KB.
+This includes things like past support tickets, internal company documents, and outside wikis, which can provide additional context for your team.

 Step 4: Design how your conversation flows